smo0ths/UE4CommOpti/README.md

 sg.FoliageQuality=0

-Other commands to test some devs forget proper settings:
+Other commands to test some devs forget proper settings: (some of these prob need to go into [/Script/Engine.InputSettings] somehow idk)

 FullscreenMode=0
 bAltEnterTogglesFullscreen=1